hbctraining/Training-modules/Python/README.md

 # Introduction to Python

 ## Description
 Python is a powerful open source programming language for many applications in bioinformatics.
-In this 3 hour, hands-on workshop, we will teach basic concepts in Python programming.
+In this 3 hour, hands-on workshop, we will teach basic concepts and applications in Python programming.
 These materials are developed for a trainer-led workshop aimed at beginners, but are also amenable to self-guided learning.

 ## Objectives
 This workshop covers the fundamentals of Python, with the following learning objectives:
 - Implement basic syntax
 - Create and manipulate lists
-- Use built-in functions, and create user-defined functions
+- Apply built-in functions
-- Apply conditional statements
+- Load packages
+- Perform data manipulation and visualization

-By the end of this workshop, students should be able to create Python scripts and perform some simple programming tasks.
+By the end of this workshop, students should be able to understand the structure of a simple Python script, and can perform basic data analysis.

 ## Requirements
 To complete this workshop, you will need **a computer** and **a Google account** (to access Colab). **There is no need to install Python or any other tool.**